Walk Hard: The Dewey Cox Story: Production and development

 Jake Kasdan brought the idea to his friend and fellow director Judd Apatow.
 They then began writing the film together.
 The tongue-in-cheek references in this fake biopic were drawn from various sources.
 Apatow and Kasdan noted that they watched various types of biopics for inspiration, including those of Jimi Hendrix and Marilyn Monroe.
 Despite the humorous approach, the film was crafted in the serious tone of films earmarked for an Oscar, adding to the irony.

 John C. Reilly, who actually sings and plays guitar, was chosen to play the title role.
 "We took the clichés of movie biopics and just had fun with them," Reilly said.
 The "deliberate miscasting" of celebrity cameos, such as Elvis Presley and the Beatles, was intended to enhance the comedy.
 The film's poster is a reference to the "young lion" photos of Jim Morrison.
+The film was shot on the Panavision Genesis.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 74% based on 141 reviews, with an average rating of 6.6/10.
+On Rotten Tomatoes, the film has an approval rating of 75% based on 138 reviews, with an average rating of 6.6/10.
 The site's consensus states: "A parody that pokes fun at rock stars and reductive biopics alike, this comedy sings in large part because of stellar performances and clever original music."
 On Metacritic the film has a score of 63 out of 100 based on reviews from 32 critics.

 Roger Ebert scored the film three out of four and wrote: "Instead of sending everything over the top at high energy, like Top Secret! or Airplane!, they allow Reilly to more or less actually play the character, so that, against all expectations, some scenes actually approach real sentiment."
 Peter Travers of Rolling Stone magazine wrote: "The tricky thing about parody movies is that the jokes get old fast and they're hit-and-miss.
 Walk Hard, a spoof of every musical biopic from Ray to Walk the Line, is guilty on both counts.
 How lucky that when the jokes do hit, they kick major ass."
 A 2022 review of the best comedy films of the 21st century placed this at sixth.

-The film was not commercially successful, taking $18 million at the US box office which was less than the film's $35 million budget.
+The film was commercially unsuccessful, taking $18 million at the US box office which was less than the film's $35 million budget.

 John C. Reilly received a Golden Globe nomination for Best Performance in a Musical or Comedy and a nomination for Best Original Song.